senomorf/oci-cpu-shaper/docs/04-cgroups-v2.md

 - Keep weights consistent across deployments; large swings make tuning difficult and may trigger reclaim due to unpredictable duty cycles.
 - Validate runtime mappings after upgrades because past releases of Docker and containerd shipped incorrect v1-to-v2 conversions.[^docker-weight]

 The controller observes host load through `/proc/stat` and immediately drops to zero work when contention is detected, so even a modest weight keeps the system responsive.
+The fast loop maintains a rolling average of host utilisation and enters a suppressed state once the value crosses `controller.suppressThreshold` (default `0.85`).
+While suppressed, the worker pool target is forced to `0` until the average cools below `controller.suppressResume` (default `0.70`), providing hysteresis that prevents flapping when utilisation hovers near the threshold.

 ## 4.2 Optional ceilings via `cpu.max`